In Armada, Xavier Lightman does this no less than three times. Other characters such as Shin, Milo, Chen also do it.

-Also, one that's arguably easy to miss, given that it involves the main character, is the sacrifice of the original Nimue Alban.
+The sacrifice of the original Nimue Alban.
 Nimue knowingly volunteered for what was a hopeless suicide battle not only to help get the last survivors of humanity to safety, but also to enact The Plan to ensure its success.

-A non-fatal version in Annals of the Black Company: The Lady chooses to give up her powers and live as a mortal rather than allow an even greater evil than herself to take over the world.
+A non-fatal version in Annals of The Black Company: The Lady chooses to give up her powers and live as a mortal rather than allow an even greater evil than herself to take over the world.

 In the Dale Brown novel Flight of the Old Dog, Dave Luger leaves the Old Dog to fight off Soviets who are threatening his comrades.

 Fatal Terrain, Brad Elliott crashes the EB-52 Megafortress with himself on board into a Chinese ICBM site.

 In Battle Born, Rinc Seaver deliberately "de-stealths" his modified B-1B to draw missiles to it instead of the missile aimed at the enemy HQ.
 Subverted because he was going to eject, until the plasma-yield warhead on his missile takes him.

 Throughout the The Power of Five series, Richard does this for Matt no less than three times.
 And despite trapping himself in a collapsing museum with animate dinosaur skeletons so Matt could get out, being taken by "kidnappers" while allowing Matt the time he needed to get safely away, and emptying a gun into a ship's entire load of fireworks so Matt and co could escape without notice, he is still alive.
 Go figure.